andrewbrey/dotfiles/README.md

 - Document that the `.gitconfig` can only _easily_ be edited where it's not ignored because `chezmoi edit file` respects `.chezmoiignore` items (and won't decrypt the file to allow editing).
-  Could do something like `decrypt in source -> pipe to tmp -> make edits -> encrypt back to source` but that is probably not worth it when you can just make the in a place where it's not ignored
+  Could do something like `decrypt in source -> pipe to tmp -> make edits -> encrypt back to source` but that is probably not worth it when you can just make edits in an environmtn where it's not ignored (i.e. not in a devcontainer)